Subsections of CrowdStrike Cloud Security

 - S3 Bucket Region: Region in which this S3 Bucket resides. ie.

 - Source S3 Bucket Name Prefix: Prefix of the S3 Bucket for sourcing files.
-Do not change the defult value.
+Do not change the default value.

 -